Semiconductors PPT and PDF Report Free

-- Intrinsic semiconductors: The intrinsic semiconductors are the pure semiconductors.
-At the room temperature, some of the valence electrons may acquire sufficient energy to enter the conduction band to acquire sufficient energy to enter the conduction band to form free electrons.
+- Intrinsic semiconductors: The intrinsic semiconductors are pure semiconductors.
+At room temperature, some of the valence electrons may acquire sufficient energy to enter the conduction band to acquire sufficient energy to enter the conduction band to form free electrons.
 Under the influence of electric field, these electrons constitute an electric current.
 A missing electron in the valence band leaves a vacant space called the hole.
 The hole also contributes to the electric current and the electron-hole pairs will be formed.
 When an electric field is applied across an intrinsic semiconductor, the current conduction takes place by two processes namely the free electrons and holes.
-The energy required to break the covalent bond for germanium is 0.72ev and for silicon, it is 1.1ev at the room temperature.
+The energy required to break the covalent bond for germanium is 0.72ev and for silicon, it is 1.1ev at room temperature.
 The free electrons and holes get generated in pairs.
 The generation of the electron-hole pair due to the thermal energy is called as the thermally generated electron-hole pair.
 The number of free electrons and holes are always equal in intrinsic semiconductors.
 The electrons are negatively charged particles and the holes are positively charged particles.

 - Extrinsic semiconductors: The current conduction capability should be increased by a doping process.
 Doping is nothing but the adding of a small amount of impurity to the intrinsic semiconductors.
 So, after the doping, the material becomes an impure or extrinsic semiconductor.
 Depending upon the type of doping, the extrinsic semiconductor are two types and they are: